-- The use of combustion engines, explosives, hazardous chemicals, etc. is forbidden - Except for Radar, players in the Competition Area are not allowed to connect to mains electricity. - No hydraulic or other propulsion methods capable of causing pollution may be used. - S1 Robots can be powered only by electricity and air pressure.
+- The use of combustion engines, explosives, hazardous chemicals, etc. is forbidden - Except for Radar, players in the Competition Area are not allowed to connect to mains electricity. - No hydraulic or other propulsion methods capable of causing pollution may be used. - For robots limited by their chassis power, the horizontal movements of their chassis can only be propelled by electricity.

+S1 Robots can be powered only by electricity and air pressure.